stephenjayakar/magic-decomp/prompt-template-error.md

 ${ERRORS}
 ```

 Can you rewrite the C program with the same functionality and fix the errors?
+Make sure it compiles with old C standards, and has no includes!